luca-jt/Leafy/README.md

 For 3D rendered entities, you can load them from ``.obj`` and ``.mtl`` files and manipulate them with e.g. scaling or materials/textures.
 There are also a lot of other rendering-specific settings that can be modified here.
 Some of them can be controlled not only by the presence of certain components, but also by various bits of ``EntityFlags``.
-There are also some primitive functions that can be used that don't rely on entity data.

 ### Animation System
 The animation system is responsible for all Physics simulations and animations for rendered entities.